10 Best WordPress Backup Plugins in 2023

 3. Duplicator

-The last plugin in this list is the Duplicator.
-Duplicator is another popular WordPress plugin that is often used for migrations, but can be used to take backups.
+The next plugin in this list is the Duplicator.
+Duplicator like UpdraftPlus is another popular WordPress plugin.
+It is often used for migrations, but can be used to take backups.
 It offers hourly scheduled backups, either partial or complete.
 Duplicator is not a beginner-friendly plugin, and requires some technical understanding to work with.

 Features